 Figure 8.
-Rotation of the index PIP joint measured by the opto-electronic system (on the top) and by the stretch (on the bottom) during M1 movement.
+Rotation of the PIP joint of the index finger measured by the opto-electronic system (on the top) and by the stretch (on the bottom) during M1 movement.

-The elaborated measurements of the index movements collected during M1 test are shown in Figure 7 and Figure 8.
-Here, we analyzed the postures of the index, while the subject grasps and releases the ball for five times.
-The orientation of index PP measured by the opto-electronic system and by the IMU is shown in Figure 7, where roll, pitch and yaw angles are the extrinsic rotation of the x-axis, y-axis and z-axis of the index PP frame relative to the index PP frame defined in the neutral posture.
-As expected, the main rotation is around x-axis (of 30 deg maximum), whereas the yaw angle is limited; indeed, metacarpophalangeal joint has only two degrees of freedom: flexion and extension and ulnar/radial deviation [31].
-The summary of the results reported in Table 1 shows the reliability of the IMU measurements, which are comparable to the ones obtained by the opto-electronic system as highlighted by RMSE value.
+The elaborated measurements of the index finger movements collected during the M1 test are shown in Figure 7 and Figure 8.
+Here, we analysed the postures of the index finger while the subject grasped and released the ball five times.
+The orientation of the PP of the index finger measured by the opto-electronic system and by the IMU is shown in Figure 7, where roll, pitch and yaw angles are the extrinsic rotation of the x-axis, y-axis and z-axis of the index PP frame relative to the index PP frame defined in the neutral posture.
+As expected, the main rotation is around the x-axis (of 30 deg maximum), whereas the yaw angle is limited; indeed, the metacarpophalangeal joint has only two degrees of freedom: flexion and extension and ulnar/radial deviation [31].
+The summary of the results reported in Table 1 shows the reliability of the IMU measurements, which are comparable to the ones obtained by the opto-electronic system as highlighted by the RMSE value.